microsoft/pxt-microbit/docs/projects/milky-monster/make.md

 ### ~avatar avatar

-Turn a piece of cardboard into an milk-monster!
+Turn a piece of cardboard into an milky-monster!

 ### ~